College of Pharmacy and Health Sciences

 - GPA greater than 3.0 in nine selected, critical pre-pharmacy courses (BI105; CH105, CH106, CH351, MA106, FYS101, FYS102,PX100, PX326).

 - No grade lower than C- in any of the pre-pharmacy courses noted above.
 A student may repeat a course to satisfy a subsequent course prerequisite.
 (Note: Withdrawals during the first student year will have no effect on the GPA calculation, but courses must be completed.
-A withdrawal during the fall semester, sophomore year from one of the nine classes used in the automatic advancement formula will result in loss of automatic advancement.)
+A withdrawal during the fall semester, sophomore year from one of the nine classes used in the Direct Pathway formula will make the student ineligible for the Direct Pathway.)

 - Successful completion of an in-person standardized interview, including evaluation of verbal communication and interpersonal skills, ethical and professional characteristics, intellectual curiosity, leadership and emotional maturity, respect and empathy for others, and creativity.

-- Successful completion of a standardized writing prompt.
+- Successful completion of an essay based on a a standardized writing prompt administered in a proctored setting.

 - Application through PharmCas

-Eligibility for automatic advancement into the P1 year of the pharmacy program ceases after the student’s review for professional phase admission at the end of his or her third semester at Butler University.
+Direct Pathway eligibility into the P1 year of the Pharmacy Program ceases after the student’s review for professional phase admission at the end of his or her third semester at Butler University.

-A student seeking pharmacy program admission by the automatic advancement option may not count more than three courses transferred from another university or awarded through advanced placement (AP) or the International Baccalaureate (IB) program toward the calculation of his or her automatic advancement GPA.
+A student seeking Pharmacy Program admission by the Direct Pathway option may not count more than three courses transferred from another university or awarded through advanced placement (AP) or the International Baccalaureate (IB) program toward the calculation of their direct path pre-professional GPA.
+Students who wish to request a variance to maintain their eligibility for the Direct Pathway with more than three courses as described can apply for a variance from the Pharmacy Admissions Committee during the fall of their sophomore year.

 Transfer Students and Internal Applicants Not Classified as Pre-Pharmacy

 Students who enter Butler University with 12 or more credit hours completed after high school graduation are classified as transfer students.
-Students entering Butler as transfer students and declaring pre-pharmacy as their intended major are not eligible for admission to the P1 year of the pharmacy program via the automatic advancement option.
+Students entering Butler as transfer students and declaring pre-pharmacy as their intended major are not eligible for admission to the P1 year of the Pharmacy Program via the Direct Pathway option.
 Pre-professional transfer students, as well as Butler University students not classified as pre-pharmacy upon entry into the University as first-year students (including changes of majors), may apply for admission into the P1 class on a competitive, space-available basis.
 Application through PharmCas is required.
-This process considers the student’s cumulative GPA for all course work completed at all universities, completion of a standardized writing prompt, and an attribute assessment through an interview.
+This process considers the student’s cumulative GPA for all course work completed at all universities, completion of an essay based on a standardized writing prompt, and an attribute assessment through an interview.